theecanmole/NZ-emission-units-industrial-allocation/Readme.md

 ```
 11,946,759 or 11.946759 million emission units  or call it 12 million

-What was the market value of the emission units (based on mid May market prices) that were given to  New Zealand Aluminium Smelters Limited each year?
+what was the market value of the emission units (based on mid May market prices) that were given to  New Zealand Aluminium Smelters Limited each year?
 ```{r}
 sum(nzal[["Value"]])
 [1] 220533810 or 220,533,810 - 220.533810 million $NZD